Imee: Shame On You, Sec. Sonny!

 Dominguez “lost his cool” during the Senate’s hearing Wednesday when Marcos asked him why large cash infusions were being made to Land Bank of the Philippines, the Development Bank of the Philippines, and Philguarantee instead of giving direct assistance to marginalized sectors through a network of commercial, rural, and cooperative banks similar to that in Masagana 99.

-“Even President Duterte already warned Land Bank during his last State of the Nation address, since they were only lending to big business at the expense of farmers, who are supposed to be the primary customers,” Marcos said.
+“Even President Duterte already warned Land Bank during his last Region of the Nation address, since they were only lending to big business at the expense of farmers, who are supposed to be the primary customers,” Marcos said.

 Contrary to Dominguez’s claim, the Philippines did export rice to neighboring countries when farmers under Masagana 99 produced a surplus of some 89,000 metric tons in 1977 to 1978, according to Dr. Emil Q. Javier, an agronomist and former president of the University of the Philippines.